pbloem/gestalt.ink/set-theory.md

 ### Equality

 Perhaps the most fundamental operation in set theory is that of **equality**.
 Let's start with the objects in our universe (if we have any).
 In set theory, we don't care what they are.
 We used female oscar winners above, but from the perspective of set theory, we don't care who or what they are: when and where they were born, what films they made, none of it matters.
-The only thing we care about is identity.
+The only thing we care about is _identity_.
 Each object in our universe is equal only to itself, and not equal to any other object.

 $$
 \text{MichelleYeoh} = \text{MichelleYeoh} \;\;\;\;\; \text{MichelleYeoh} \neq \text{ChloeZhao}